plagiagia/PowerBI_AnalysisTool/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom Non-Commercial License - see the [LICENSE](LICENSE) file for details.
+This license allows for personal and educational use but prohibits any commercial use or selling of this software or derivatives.

 ## 🌟 Future Enhancements